Gonkalos/GGCD/Classes/GCLOUD.md

 ## Installation

-To install using Homebrew run the following command:
+To install with Homebrew run the following command:
 ```
 brew install --cask google-cloud-sdk
 ```